jrkerns/pylinac/docs/source/picketfence.rst

 First, check the general :ref:`general_troubleshooting` section.
 Specific to the picket fence analysis, there are a few things you can do.

+* **Ensure the HDMLC status** - If your image is from an HD MLC, you need to set the hdmlc parameter in :meth:`~pylinac.picketfence.PicketFence.analyze` to True, and vic versa.
-* **Apply a filter upon load** - While pylinac tries to detect if there is unreasonable noise in the image before analysis, there may still be noise that causes analysis to fail.
+* **Apply a filter upon load** - While pylinac tries to correct for unreasonable noise in the image before analysis, there may still be noise that causes analysis to fail.
 A way to check this is by applying a median filter upon loading the image::